Why Is A SOC 1 Report So Important?

 A SOC 1 report focuses on both business process controls and information technology controls, and is restricted to use by your existing customers (not potential customers).

 What Types Of SOC 1 Reports Are Available?

 I.S.
-Partners LLC provides two kinds of SSAE 18 audit reports: Type 1 and Type 2.
+Partners LLC provides two kinds of SSAE 18 audit reports: Type I and Type II.

-- A Type 2 report contains the same information as a Type 1 report, but with the added testing of the controls to prove their operating effectiveness over a period of time.
-A Type 2 report describes the testing that is performed and the results of those tests.
+A Type II report contains the same information as a Type I report, but with the added testing of the controls to prove their operating effectiveness over a period of time.
+A Type II report describes the testing that is performed and the results of those tests.

-As the basis for the Service Organization Controls (SOC) 1 report, the Statement on Standards for Attestation Engagements (SSAE) No. 16, which will be replaced by SSAE No. 18 as of May 1, 2017, assures your customers’ auditors that your service organization controls are well-designed and operating smoothly.
+As the basis for the Service Organization Controls (SOC) 1 report, the Statement on Standards for Attestation Engagements (SSAE) No. 18, which replaced SSAE No. 16 as of May 1, 2017, assures your customers’ auditors that your service organization controls are well-designed and operating smoothly.
 The SSAE 18 examination helps to build ongoing and long-lasting trust between you and your customer.

 While the SSAE 16 was specific to SOC 1 audits, SSAE 18 is an umbrella standard that applies to most types of attestation engagements, clarifying and formalizing requirements to enhance their reporting potential.
 The SSAE 16 examination will no longer be referred to as an SSAE 16 examination but will simply be known as a SOC 1 examination.